Deepak-Pandey86/BridgeLabz_2115000321/README.md

 Practiced using constructors for initializing object attributes.
 Used the this keyword to refer to the current instance of the class.
 Created a displayDetails() method to display the details of objects.

+feb 02

+Use static for shared values.
+Using This keyword which refers to the current class instance in Java.
+Using final variables for identifiers or constants that should remain unchanged.
+Using instanceof for safe type-checking and to prevent runtime errors during typecasting.